tvaneerd/today/apr3_writefunctions.md

     std::sample(data.begin(), data.end(), magic_adapter([t](Value v){t->Add(v);}));

 That would probably prove useful all over the place!
+(Just give it a better name)

 Similarly **today at work,** _within 10 minutes of the above discussion_, someone said: